natrinJump/DS_capstone/README.md

 ## Results

 ### Exploratory Data Analysis:
-* Launch success has improved over time
+* Over time, there has been a noticeable enhancement in launch success rates.
-* KSC LC-39A has the highest success rate among landing sites
+* Among the various landing sites, KSC LC-39A stands out with the highest rate of success.
-* Orbits ES-L1, GEO, HEO, and SSO have a 100% success rate
+* The orbits ES-L1, GEO, HEO, and SSO have all maintained a flawless track record with a 100% success rate.

-### Visualization / Analytics:
+### Visualization:
 * Most launch sites are near the equator, and all are close to the coast

 ### Predictive Analytics
 * All models performed similarly on the test set.
 The decision tree model slightly outperformed when looking at .best_score_

 # Methodology
 ## Data Collection - API
 * **Request data** from SpaceX API (rocket launch data)
 * **Decode response** using .json() and convert to a dataframe using .json_normalize()